moabitcoin/sisyphus/docs/blockages.md

 See our companion project for [video summarisation](https://github.com/moabitcoin/Adversarial-video-summarization-pytorch).
 Following the work in [arxiv.org/abs/1502.04681](https://arxiv.org/abs/1502.04681) we train a sequence model based auto-encoder for unsupervised video sequence vectors for indexing & search.

-### Query examples
+### Querying index
 Since we didn't have examples of blockages  / construction sites for Berlin and elsewhere.
 We sourced few construction samples from [mapillary](https://www.mapillary.com/app/?lat=52.50715057361111&lng=13.330102460277772&z=17&pKey=RT1cFReHJwMS8RqWz7_qFQ) and used them to query our index.
 Sample retrieved results are below.
 We use [query expansion](https://en.wikipedia.org/wiki/Query_expansion) to further improve our retrieval results.
+Below are some of the retrieved results from our corpus.

+Retrieved results

 <table><tr><td>
   <img src="https://github.com/moabitcoin/sisyphus/blob/master/assets/000000.jpg" width="960">